jhumigas/ml-classes/Bayesian Learning with EM/README.md

 # Mixture of categorical disttributions and the EM algorithm

-We consider here a simple case to apply the EM algorithm.
+*This part of my ML course.
+The subject can be found [here](http://sirien.metz.supelec.fr/spip.php?article94)* We consider a simple case to apply the EM algorithm.

 * A survey application : Individuals answer a set of questions and we want to group them